iivgll/Neironium/implementation-plan.md

     }

     if (!response.body) {
-      throw new Error('No response body for streaming');
+      throw new Error("No response body for streaming");
     }

     return response.body;